Web Development

 Getting Started with AWS Lambda: A Beginner's Guide

 With serverless computing, developers can focus solely on writing code without worrying about server management or infrastructure provisioning.
-One of the leading platforms for serverless computing is Amazon Web Services (AWS), and at the heart of AWS's serverless offering is AWS Lambda.
+AWS is one of the leading platforms for serverless computing, and AWS Lambda sits at the center of its serverless offering.

 Understanding Serverless Computing